NaveenSrinivasS/portfolio/README.md

 # portfolio
-THIS is a portfolio i am going to do this website on my own skills where you can find the html and css vs code i am working with
+This is a portfolio i am going to do this frontend web development on my own skills where you can find the html and css vs code i am currently  working with to develop the portfolio